Learn Indoor Kumquat Tree Basics

 Kumquats need a temperature of at least 20 degrees Fahrenheit.
 They thrive in warm rooms.
 During the night, kumquats prefer cooler temperatures ranging from 50 to 55 degrees.

 Kumquat trees need a consistently moist soil without over-watering.
 A rule of thumb is to water when the top 1 inch of soil is dry.
 The leaves need moisture and benefit from daily sprays with water mist.
 You can help maintain humidity and ensure adequate drainage with a humidifier.
-You can place tray of rocks placed under the container to keep the roots from sitting in water.
+However, make sure that you use distilled water for the humidifier (if interested, you can search for ‘distilled water uk‘ on the internet and locate a nearby supplier).
+Doing this can help the device last long as distilled water can prevent rust to form on the metal parts of the humidifier.
+Coming back to the Kumquat trees, you can place a tray of rocks placed under the container to keep the roots from sitting in water.
 Keep your plant away from drafts and vents.

 Eliminate Pests and Diseases